-Furthermore, by just referring to 'visitor moorings' in the policy, there is no scope for discussion with developers with regards to other types of moorings that could be delivered such as de-masting moorings or another gain like a slip way or charging point.
+Furthermore, by just referring to 'visitor moorings' in the policy, there is no scope for discussion with developers with regards to other types of moorings that could be delivered such as de-masting moorings.

 Issue 41: how do we make the mooring provision as a result of related development more deliverable and reasonable?